1021ky/LAMP/README.md

 # LAMPython2

+## About this tool

-set up LAMP environment easyly
+This tool can set up LAMP environment easyly.

 - L: Ubuntu16.04
 - A: Apache2
 - M: Mysql5.6
 - P: Python2

-## prerequisites
+## Prerequisites

 you need to install following software.